 - Your motherboard does not have a built-in Bluetooth

-- You do have Bluetooth built-in but do not have the necessary drivers.
+- Your motherboard does have Bluetooth built-in but does not have the necessary drivers.
 This issue can be resolved by downloading and installing the required drives from the manufacturer’s official website.

 2. Check the Official Motherboard Specsheet

-The second and the more definitive way to check if your motherboard has Bluetooth or not is to read the official spec sheet.
+The second and more definitive way to check whether your motherboard has Bluetooth is to read the official spec sheet.

-Often you can tell just by looking at the motherboard whether it has Bluetooth or not.
+You can often tell by looking at the motherboard whether it has Bluetooth.

-A motherboard with antenna ports indicates that it has built-in WiFi, which in turn means that it would have Bluetooth support (since WiFi and Bluetooth are coupled together).
+A motherboard with antenna ports indicates that it has built-in Wi-Fi, which means it would have Bluetooth support (since Wi-Fi and Bluetooth are coupled together).

-Take for instance ASRock-A520M-AC as shown.
-This has the WiFi card built-in and thus has Bluetooth connectivity as shown in the specs below.
+Take, for instance, ASRock-A520M-AC, as shown.
+This has a Wi-Fi card built-in and thus has Bluetooth connectivity, as shown in the specs below.

-Another positive point about checking the specs for Bluetooth is that it tells you the Bluetooth version as well.
+Another positive point about checking the Bluetooth specs is that it tells you the Bluetooth version.
 This motherboard, unfortunately, has the older Bluetooth v4.2.

-Therefore as compared to Bluetooth 5.0, 5.2 or newer standards, this has lower speeds, range, higher power requirements, reduced support for IoT devices etc
+Therefore, compared to Bluetooth 5.0, 5.2, or newer standards, this has lower speeds, range, higher power requirements, reduced support for IoT devices, etc.